damiancipolat/Fish-type-JS/README.md

 <a href="https://www.npmjs.com/package/fish-type-js"><img src="https://nodei.co/npm/fish-type-js.png?downloads=true"></a>

+**We have the new version 1.1.0 ready!**

+In this version:
+- Improve input function type semantic.
+- Add typedef validation module.

 ## Objective:
 Every JS programmer knows how annoying it is to work with static validators of data types.
 That's why I created this library, to help us and make sure that our function is always executed only with the types of data that we define for it.